Cricket’s Shorthand Course

 95% accurate means someone who is familiar with your penmanship, or yourself in 6 months, can read 95% of the words.
 You might add “uses the appropriate abbreviation for your chosen level,” but that is still a far cry from perfection.

 Progression milestones are 4 passages out of 5.
-Do not let the occassional difficult passage hold you back.
+Do not let the occasional difficult passage hold you back.

 Your accuracy at lower speeds will increase as you increase your barely-readable speed.